cybnity/foundation/implementations-line/README.md

 ![image](mvf-event-based-architecture.png)

 # DEPLOYABLE & RUNNABLE MODULES
-Several types of applicative or infrastructure modules are developed and containerized as executable systems which can be deployed and operated on standalone (e.g OS on laptop, virtualized hardware) or on cloudified hardware platforms (e.g Kubernetes, OVH Cloud hosting, public cloud).
+Several types of applicative or infrastructure module are developed and containerized as executable systems which can be deployed and operated on standalone (e.g OS on laptop, virtualized hardware) or on cloudified hardware platforms (e.g Kubernetes, OVH Cloud hosting, public cloud).

 See for more detail in [systems architecture documentation](../docs/architecture/README.md) about the implementation modules and packaged systems constituting the CYBNITY software suite.